-In Key Stage Two, art and design is about developing children's creativity and imagination by building on their knowledge, skills and understanding that they have gained so far in their lives.
-Children's experiences help them to develop their understanding of the diverse roles and functions of art and design in the locality and out in the wider world.
+At St George's Catholic Primary School during key stage 2, art and design is about developing children's creativity and imagination by building on their knowledge, skills and understanding of materials and processes through providing more complex activities.
+Children's experiences help them to develop their understanding of the diverse roles and functions of art and design in the locality and in the wider world.